 We'd also like to know the sculptor.

 Note the dog at Nell's feet.
-As Corgies are to Elizabeth so these spaniels were to Charles II.
+As Corgies were to Elizabeth II so these spaniels were to Charles II.

 Site: Nell Gwynn statue (1 memorial)

 SW3, Sloane Avenue, Nell Gwynn House

 This 1937 art deco apartment block, by architect G. Kay Green, has a very distinctive frontage.
 The large canopy above the entrance is probably not part of the original design since it partly obscures the relief panel above.
 From further back one can see that this depicts a rural scene with, left to right: two cavaliers resting on their swords, two saddled horses, another cavalier with two ladies.
 Below the canopy, above the revolving door, a curved relief depicts: a rural scene with, left to right: a group of 4 cavaliers, one with his sword drawn, a castle, a pair of duelling cavaliers, a group consisting of a person in a long robe (a woman?), a cavalier, a less formally-dressed person (a squire?) and two greyhound-type dogs (a very 1930s motif).
 This must all reference some legend or historical event but it's beyond us.
 Anyone know?